grafana/loki/docs/sources/upgrading/_index.md

 #### Drop stages config changed

-Config option `source` was renamed to `sources` and now acts as a list of strings.
-Option `value` was removed and use option `expression` as regexp instead of.
+The configuration option `source` was renamed to `sources` and now accepts a list of strings. option `expression` as regexp instead of.

 ## 2.5.0